2bdkid/Online-Store/README.md

 ## StoreServer

 StoreServer is the name my online store service.
-The system consists of one server backend and many client programs.
+The system consists of one server backend, and many client programs.
-Communication between the client programs and backend is done through Remote Method Invocation.
+Client programs and the backend communicate through Remote Method Invocation.

 ## Directory Structure Reference